danlynn/ember-cli-docker-compose-template/README.md

 ## Annihilation

-In case you want to blow away ALL docker-related assets associated with this project (containers, images, volumes, etc) and start over, you can ***with great care*** execute the following:
+In case you want to blow away ALL docker-related assets associated with your project (containers, images, volumes, etc) and start over, you can ***with great care*** execute the following:

 ```
 $ docker-compose down -v --rmi all